plotsklapps/plotsklapps/README.md

 - 🌱 I’m currently learning **Dart & Firebase tools**

-- 👯 I’m looking to collaborate on [BOKSklapps, a cardio boxing PWA with Flutter, designed to deliver voice-controlled workouts.](https://boksklapps.app)
+- 👯 I’m looking to collaborate on [BeatBOKS, a cardio boxing PWA with Flutter, designed to deliver voice-controlled workouts.](https://beatboks.app)

 - 🤝 I’m looking for help with [TIMElapps, a 'timetimer' and 'noiselight' for use in schools.
 Would love UI tips!](https://timelapps.app)